fncbook/fnc/book/nonlineqn/secant.md

 # Interpolation-based methods

-From a practical standpoint, one of the biggest drawbacks of Newton's method is the requirement to supply $f'$ in [`newton`](function-newton).
+From a practical standpoint, one of the biggest drawbacks of Newton's method is the requirement to supply $f'$ in {numref}`Function {number}<function-newton>`.
 It is both a programming inconvenience and a step that requires computational time.
 We can avoid using $f'$ however, by making a simple but easily overlooked observation:

 ```{prf:observation}
  When a step produces an approximate result, you are free to carry it out approximately.
 ```

-Let's call this the "principle of approximate approximation."
+Let's call this the *principle of approximate approximation.*

 In the Newton context, the principle of approximate approximation begins with the observation that the use of $f'$ is linked to the construction of a linear approximation $q(x)$ equivalent to a tangent line.
 The root of $q(x)$ is used to define the next iterate in the sequence.
 We can avoid calculating the value of $f'$ by choosing a different linear approximation.